rjfarmer/pyastroref/README.md

 You will need your own ADS api key: https://ui.adsabs.harvard.edu/user/settings/token

-This can either be saved to a file:
+This can either be saved to the file:
 ```
 ~/.ads/dev_key
 ```

 Or it can be set in the options menu.

+Note after changing (or setting) your ads_key you will need to restart pyAstroRef.

 ## Acknowledgements